mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 so that if the same browser multiple users use the same browser, they'll all get their own wallet.

 :::

-Running `await Wallet.newRandom()` will create a new wallet each time it is called, which is not useful for your user, since they'll lose their private keys.

-For server-side languages named wallets are stored on the REST server (your own), so that you can run something similar to await Wallet.named(`hot-wallet`) and get the same hot wallet every time without the need to store the private key somewhere else.

 If you want to create a wallet from WIF (private key), use this call: